naftalimurgor/howtocode.io/src/pages/posts/jamstack-eleventy-memberstack.md

 ---
-title: "Jamstack membership site with Eleventy & Memberstack"
+title: 'Jamstack membership site with Eleventy & Memberstack'
-date: "2021-01-01"
+date: '2021-01-01'
-slug: "jamstack-eleventy-memberstack"
+slug: 'jamstack-eleventy-memberstack'
-description: "In this tutorial, we will build a membership site with Eleventy & Memberstack.
-We will then deploy it to Surge."
+description: 'In this tutorial, we will build a membership site with Eleventy & Memberstack.
+We will then deploy it to Surge.'
-hero: "/images/hero/understanding_the_jamstack_banner.png"
+hero: '/images/hero/understanding_the_jamstack_banner.png'
-youtube: "8MpPmSWXBX4"
+youtube: '8MpPmSWXBX4'
-tags: ["understanding-the-jamstack"]
+tags: ['understanding-the-jamstack']
-layout: "../../layouts/BlogPostLayout.astro"
+layout: '../../layouts/BlogPostLayout.astro'
 ---

 For this project, we are going to be building a membership site using the [Eleventy](https://www.11ty.dev/) static site generator and [Memberstack](https://www.memberstack.com/).
 We will then deploy our membership site with [Surge](https://surge.sh/).